• Skip to primary navigation

 Which oats to use for homemade oat flour

-While you can technically use various different forms of oats, rolled oats (old fashioned oats) are the best to use.
+While you can technically use various different forms of oats, rolled oats (old fashioned oats) are the best.
 You can also use steel cut or quick oats if you have those on hand and prefer to use them instead but rolled oats are the best way to do it.

 Steel cut oats are not steamed and are more dense so the flour will be slightly darker and you will create more of it than you would with rolled oats.
 If you’re curious about oats, I have a full post that outlines different types of oats and when to use each.